Abdi Pasha the Albanian

 Abdurrahman Abdi Pasha the Albanian (Arnavut Abdurrahman Abdi Paşa; 1616–1686) was an Ottoman politician and military leader of Albanian descent, who served as the last governor of the province of Budin.

-Life

 Early life

 Abdurrahman Abdi Arnavud Pasha was born in the village of Çopani near Peqin, Albania.
 He joined the Ottoman army and became Agha of the Janissaries in 1667.
 He gained experience during the siege of Candia, which the Venetians had to surrender in 1669.
 In 1672, he led the janissaries in the conquest of Kamieniec.
 In 1673, he became the governor of Baghdad.
 He was made governor of Egypt in 1676 and of Bosnia in 1680.

 Military leadership

 He took over the military leadership of Buda in 1682 and became the governor of Ottoman-occupied Hungary in 1684.
 In 1684, the Holy League was established with the objective of ending the Ottoman threat to Europe by ousting the Ottomans from Hungary, which they had been ruling for 145 years.
 On the initiative and financial support of Pope Innocent XI, the Holy Roman Emperor, the King of Poland and the Republic of Venice sent 80,000 troops into Buda, and Hungary.
 The army was composed of Saxon, Bavarian, Brandenburg and Swedish troops, with lesser numbers of Italy, England, France and Spain, and some 15,000 Hungarians.
 The armies were led by Prince Charles of Lorraine, Bavarian Elector Maximilian II Emanuel, Margrave of Baden Louis William and Prince Eugene of Savoy, all eminent military leaders of the time.

 In June, 1686, the Christian army laid siege to Buda.
 The city was well stocked with food, water and gunpowder, but only 8000 soldiers were garrisoned within; although the Ottomans had promised 50,000 troops, they had not yet arrived.